— Welcome to the Publication —

 Cairo Ferguson

-Cairo grew up bouncing between cities across Canada and the United States, and the wandering shaped a careful eye for how places remember themselves — the diners that hang on, the strip malls that don’t, the small towns the freeway forgot.
-Hailing from Vancouver, she writes on West Coast culture, regional history, and the kind of detail you only catch if you’re walking, not driving.
+Cairo grew up bouncing between cities across Canada and the United States, and the wandering shaped a careful eye for how places remember themselves.
+The diners that hang on, the motor lodges that don’t, the small towns the freeway forgot.
+Hailing from Vancouver, she writes on West Coast travel history, Pacific Northwest road culture, and the kind of detail you only catch if you’re walking, not driving.

 Writer